 Schedule consultations and treatments whenever possible.

-If the situation is not exactly an emergency, it is still very convenient to seek help, schedule an evaluation appointment in the nearest dental office in San Ramon, and thus be able to schedule what is going to be done.
+If the situation is not exactly an emergency, it is still very convenient to seek help, schedule an evaluation appointment in the nearest dental office in Danville, and thus be able to schedule what is going to be done.